Mini Project 2: Math Quiz App

 # question_data = None

-Make sure you store the data frame to the variable question_data
+Make sure you store the DataFrame in the variable question_data

 as it will be used in other parts of the script.

-Hint: you can follow how we read the Users table from a few line above.
+Hint: you can infer from how we read the Users table above.

 Create New Question Form

-The next few lines of the scripts is shown below.
+The next few lines of the script are shown below.

 st.header("Questions List")